 Meanwhile boil the rice in salted water and drain it al dente.
 Put it in a bowl and season with extra virgin olive oil, the chopped Marjoram and poppy seeds.

 Cut the pork into small pieces or thin strips, as Favorites, and flour lightly.
-Cover the bottom of the wok with a little’ of oil (Don't be stingy, the oil it takes.
-There are those who use seed but I don't like) and do skip the pork in high heat (do it several times, so will be browned evenly from all over).
+Cover the bottom of the wok with a little oil (Don't be stingy, the oil it takes.
+There are those who use the seed one but I don't like it) and do skip the pork in high heat (do it several times, so will be browned evenly from all over).
 When all the pieces are fried, season with salt, pepper, Add a little warm water and cook the pork for 5 minutes on high heat.
 Add peppers.
-Dissolve sugar in vinegar and pour into the Pan: then sprinkle the vinegar over high heat and add the soy.
+Dissolve the sugar well in vinegar and pour everything into the pan: deglase the vinegar over high heat and add the soy.
 The sauce thicken up easily, because it will be linked from the flour you floured pork.

-Serve the pork with the sauce and rice (I simply put in a stencil from creme caramel and then I baked on dish), Garnish with a sprig of Marjoram.
+Serve the pork with the sauce and rice (I simply put it in a crème caramel stencil and then I flan it on the plate), Garnish with a sprig of Marjoram.